dennis0324/common-template/readme.md

 log.status: show array of status

-log.name: return value of status (only in status)
+log.name: return value of status (only in status) // actually just make a message name and use this for compatiblity

 log.user.[you_function] :
 ```